Hamoozi/Hamoozi/README.md

 - Lottery Game: I collaborated with a team to develop a lottery application using Java.
 This lottery system includes many games commonly found in a lottery machine.
 This includes lottoball, die, wheel and stepperwheel.
 This program makes use of generics in order to imrpove simplicity

+Future Projects

+Here are some projects that will be in development soon:

+- APIWeatherBasketball: This project uses the weather api call in order to access the weather of Amherst, MA but can also be used for other cities.
+With that, it checks if the weather is suitable or not to play basketball, and displays a gui canvas to do so.
+It will resemble a reminder that you would see on a smart phone, almost as an incentive to go play when the weather is good.

 Skills

 - Programming Languages: Python, Java